 The Rock Fair

-The Rock Fair was held on July 26 and 27 every year, and in 19th century (and possibly before then) was the biggest of the three fairs, with large numbers of all classes of people taking part.
+The Rock Fair was held on July 26 and 27 every year, and in 19th century (and probably before then) was the biggest of the three fairs, with large numbers of all classes of people taking part.
 The reason for having it on those dates is unknown, but it may have been because by late July the annual mackerel-catching season would have ended, usually giving the fishermen some extra income which could be spent at the fair.

-Victorian local historian Thomas Brett said that until 1822 the Rock Fair had always been held on a part of the ‘America Ground’ where today Claremont, Trinity Street, Robertson Street form a triangle.2 An 1827 map of the America Ground describes this area as ‘Land formerly called Rock Fair Green’.
+Victorian local historian Thomas Brett said that until 1822 the Rock Fair had always been held on a part of the ‘America Ground’ where today Claremont, Trinity Street, Robertson Street form a triangle.2 The Crown’s 1827 map of the Ground describes this area as ‘Land formerly called Rock Fair Green’.
 The Green abutted the promontory of White Rock, the probable Saxon home of Hastings, and it is most likely that the fair took its name from that headland.

 The nine acres of the America Ground, between today’s Harold Place and Claremont, lay outside the western boundary of Hastings.
 In 1836 Hastings Council considered building a harbour on the America Ground, and justified choosing that location in a statement: “Having been formerly derelict and unenclosed, and served as a place for Hastings people to play at cricket and other games, and served for fishermen drying nets; that a public fair was held there from time immemorial; that no owner having asserted or maintained any claim to the land.”3